Out of all the African recipes I cook at home, Gizdodo has always been a family favorite!

 Frequently Asked Questions

-How often should you eat gizzards?
+How do you eat chicken gizzards?

 Gizdodo (Peppered Fried Gizzards & Plantain) VIDEO